-Wooden chalets decorated in fairy lights offer the usual gifts and Christmas delicacies.
+Wooden chalets decorated with fairy lights offer the usual gifts and Christmas delicacies.
 The mulled wine, hot and spicy specialties and other seasonal gourmet delights will be too hard to resist.

 Reported to be the prettiest market in Switzerland, the Basel Christmas market can be found on Barfüsserplatz and Münsterplatz in the heart of the city centre.
 Numerous illuminated Christmas trees adorn the streets of Basal in a picture-perfect setting.

-There’s a Christmas fairy-tale forest where children can make, pour and decorate candles, bake cookies decorate gingerbread, eat bread and drink hot chocolate.
-If that’s not enough, they can take a ride on the Christmas train, visit the star workshop, make Christmas floral decorations, have a go on the wheel of fortune, and so much more besides.
+There’s a Christmas fairy-tale forest where children can make, pour and decorate candles, bake cookies, decorate gingerbread, eat bread and drink hot chocolate.
+If that’s not enough, they can take a ride on the Christmas train, visit the star workshop, make Christmas floral decorations, have a go on the wheel of fortune, and so much more.

-The streets, lanes and square around Aachen Cathedral transform themselves each year with a Christmas market that attracts 1.5 million visitors.
-Christmas music rings out around the Cathedral and the air smells of Christmas with its tempting seasonal treats stocked on every corner.
+The streets, lanes and squares around Aachen Cathedral transform themselves each year with a Christmas market that attracts 1.5 million visitors.
+Christmas music rings out around the Cathedral, and the air smells of Christmas with its tempting seasonal treats stocked on every corner.

 Mulled wine and gingerbread are made in abundance.
 There are regular guided tours around Aachen, so you can fully explore the markets and the beautiful city itself.

 The Metz Christmas market is now the second largest Christmas market in France, with up to 3 million visitors each year.
-In 2015 the Metz hosted Christmas markets over five sites: Place de la République, Place Saint Louis, Place de la Gare, Place Saint-Jacques, Place de Chambre and Place d’Armes.
+In 2015, the Metz hosted Christmas markets across five sites: Place de la République, Place Saint Louis, Place de la Gare, Place Saint-Jacques, Place de Chambre and Place d’Armes.